-Are you Surfing the Wrong Board
+Are you Surfing the Wrong Board?

-How Surfboard Volume is changing the industry
+How Surfboard Volume changed the industry

-to really dial in their equipment.
+have become the norm to really dial in their equipment.

 A beginner may not even understand or take into consideration the volume of a surfboard, but when they are struggling just to paddle into waves while their friends are riding all the way to the beach, they’ll will quickly find out how important the right equipment can be.

 The wrong equipment can make or break a persons decision to stick with surfing, and shows how important it is even for beginners to get the right beginner surfboard

 So, how do you determine the right volume for you?